Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Introduction

 the contraction of the relative entropy between the actual input state $\rho_0$ and the minimally dissipative input $\q_0$ over the time-interval $\tau$ in which the process is applied.
 This dissipation is additional to that given by Landauer, and generalizes a theorem by Kolchinsky and Wolpert for classical computation to scenarios where quantum coherence can play a significant role~\cite{Kolc17}.

 We then highlight some immediate consequences.
-First, our result implies the impossibility of Landauer's bound for almost all inputs to any reset protocol.
+First, our result implies entropy production for almost all inputs to any reset protocol.
 Second, it implies a thermodynamic cost to misaligned expectations: To minimize heat dissipation, one should tailor the implementation of a desired quantum operation to the expected initial-state distribution; but the same optimization can lead to divergent dissipation when input states differ significantly from predictions.
 Third, we find the general thermodynamic cost of modularity: quantum gates optimized for thermal efficiency individually can result in unavoidable entropy production when placed within a larger quantum circuit.
 All of these results are valid over arbitrarily short timescales.

 Our approach involves developing a framework to determine how initial conditions of system and environment affect entropy production in general for any finite-time quantum process.
 This involves an information-theoretic decomposition of entropy production (see Eq.~\eqref{eq:EPasCorrPlusNAFE} below) which shows that entropy production is the change in total correlation among system and baths plus the changes in nonequilibrium addition to free energy of each thermodynamic bath.
 The framework describes heat and entropy flow in all cases, including those with multiple thermal baths initially out of local equilibrium, correlated with each other and the system of interest.
 Our results complement and extend the short list of exact general results known about the finite-time nonequilibrium thermodynamics of open quantum systems~\footnote{More often we must rely on approximations---by assuming weak coupling and Markovian dynamics~\cite{Lind76, Alic07}, or leveraging linear response and local equilibrium theories~\cite{deGr84}---which have provided practical successes in their domain of applicability~\cite{Kubo66, Zwan65, Alic18}, but cannot be trusted far from equilibrium.}, including fluctuation relations~\cite{Croo99a, Talk07, Jarz97a, Tasa00, Parr09, Mori11, Deff11, Aber18, Kwon19, Bind18a, Mica20}, a previous information-theoretic decomposition of entropy production~\cite{Espo10a, Reeb14}, and single-shot results that can be derived from these~\cite{Dahl17, Halp18}.
 Collectively, these nonequilibrium \emph{equalities} subsume the \emph{inequality} of the Second Law of Thermodynamics, and guide the understanding of far-from-equilibrium phenomena.